Fast read

 - International Guidelines: The International Commission on Non-Ionising Radiation Protection (ICNIRP) has set exposure limits for EMFs, and solar technology complies with these guidelines.

 - Lack of Mechanism: Solar panels and inverters emit non-ionising radiation, which lacks the energy to damage DNA.
-The WHO and other organisations have emphasised that current evidence does not confirm the existence of any health consequences from exposure to low-level fields (WHO, 2007).
+The WHO and other groups say there is no proof that being around low-level fields causes health problems.
+(WHO, 2007)

 Are there any chemicals involved?